-The organisms that cause otitis media become more resistant to antibiotic, for example, according to recent studies, between (30 - 60%) of S. pneumoniae bacteria is now partially resistant to the antibiotic such as penicillin and amoxicillin.
-Antibiotic lose their effectiveness in children who have been continuous treated with them in a short period of time.
-Ciprofloxacin and Augmentine (amoxicillin-clavulante) is more abundant bactericidal agent for many gram positive and gram negative bacteria in AOM, CSOM.
-Gehaanno (1997); Winter (1994) (90 -95%) of cases of Acute otitis media (AOM) with otorrhoea occur in children aged (1 - 12) years, and typically (2 - 6) episodes of AOM.
+The organisms that cause otitis media are become more resistant to antibiotic.
+For example, according to recent studies, between (30 to 60)% of S. pneumoniae bacteria are now partially resistant to the antibiotic such as penicillin and amoxicillin.
+Antibiotic lose their effectiveness in children who have been continuous treated with them in a short period of time .Ciprofloxacin and Augmenten (amoxicillin-clavulante) is more abundant bactericidal agent for many Gram positive and Gram negative bacteria in AOM, CSOM (Gehaanno, 1997; Winter, 1994).
+90 to 95% of cases of acute otitis media (AOM) with otorrhoea occur in children aged (1 to 12) years, and typically (2 to 6) episodes of AOM.
 Ciprofloxacin is an effective and safe therapy for AOM and chronic suppurative otitis media (CSOM) (Force et al., 1995).
-The efficacy and safety of a combination of topical dexamethasone 0.1% and ciprofloxacin 0.3% in children with (AOM), otorrhoea resolved more rapidly with combination preparation than with ciprofloxacin alone and produce significantly greater clinical responses early after completion of seven days course of treatment (Zipfel, 1999).
+The efficacy and safety of a combination of topical dexamethasone 0.1% and ciprofloxacin 0.3% in children with (AOM), otorrhoea resolved more rapidly with combination preparation than with ciprofloxacin alon and produce significantly greater clinical responses early after completion of seven days course of treatment (Zipfel, 1999).

-In our study we noted that, Ciprofloxacin, (Amoxicillin+ clavulanic acid), Augmentin, Gentamicin were abroad spectrum antibiotic (70 - 80%) sensitive to different species of gram negative and gram positive bacteria in CSOM.
-Topical treatment is better than systemic therapy; this is probably because a higher local concentration of antibiotic is achieved.
-Macfadyen et al. (2006) the antibiotic should have activity against gram negative bacteria, especially Pseudomonas, and gram positive bacteria, especially S. aureus.
-The amino glycosides and the fluoroquinolones, both of them meet these criteria but the former may be ototoxic, failures of the antibiotic are usually due to failure to penetration of the debris rather than bacterial resistance.
-Marais et al. (1998).
-Aminoglycosides are contraindicated; there is evidence that they may cause hearing loss (Bance et al., 2005).
+In this study, we noted Ciprofloxacin, (Amoxicillin + clavulanic acid) Augmentin, Gentamicin were abroad spectrum antibiotic (70 to 80%) sensitive to different species of Gram negative and Gram positive bacteria in CSOM.
+Topical treatment is better than systemic therapy, this probably because a higher local concentration of antibiotic is achieved (Macfadyen et al., 2006).
+The antibiotic should have activity against Gram negative bacteria, especially Pseudomonas, and gram positive bacteria, especially S. aureus.
+The amino glycosides and the fluoroquinolones both meet these criteria but the former may be ototoxic, failures of the antibiotic are usually due to failure to penetration the debris rather than bacterial resistance (Marais et al., 1998).

+Aminoglycosides are contraindicated there is evidence that they may cause hearing loss (Bance et al., 2005).